 StatPearls [Internet].

-The dorsal interosseous muscles are a group of paired intrinsic muscles of the hand located between the metacarpals.
-They consist of four dorsal muscles that abduct the fingers.
-The dorsal interossei additionally assist in flexion of the metacarpophalangeal joints and extension of the interphalangeal joints.
-All interossei muscles receive innervation by the deep ulnar branch of the ulnar nerve.
-As such, any injury to the ulnar nerve may have debilitating implications on specific intrinsic hand muscle functions, including finger abduction and adduction, which are primarily controlled by the interossei muscles.
+The dorsal interosseous muscles are paired intrinsic muscles of the hand situated between the metacarpals (see Image.
+Dorsal Interossei of the Hand).
+This group consists of 4 muscles responsible for finger abduction.
+These muscles also contribute to flexion at the metacarpophalangeal (MCP) joints and extension at the interphalangeal joints.
+All interossei receive innervation from the deep branch of the ulnar nerve.
+Injury to this nerve can significantly impair intrinsic hand function, particularly finger abduction and adduction, which depend primarily on the interossei.[1]

 Structure and Function